 Australian houses used to be built using a single style of wall.
 It was common for houses to be entirely clad in either weatherboard or brick.

-use a combination of materials, for example three different textures.
+Today, the emerging trend is to use a combination of materials, for example three different textures.
 The simplicity of composite construction and nailing fibre cement cladding and weatherboards to frames means it’s easy to mix and match a wide range of wall styles and paint colours.
 James Hardie’s Scyon walls range, for example, features 12 styles.

 This creates the opportunity for design diversity and allows houses built on a common floorplan to look different.
 Design variation leads to more aspirational suburbs, which can drive up real estate prices.